grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/03 Release notes.md

 excerpt: 'On this page, you can find the product release notes of k6 Cloud.'
 ---

+### v3.3.1.internal `(2022-3-14)`
+- [SAML SSO](/cloud/project-and-team-management/saml-sso/#auto-assigning-your-internal-teams-to-k6-projects) can automatically assign team members to one or multiple projects.

 ### v3.3.1 `(2022-3-2)`
 - Fix: allow creating tests using [TestBuilder](/test-authoring/test-builder/) without an active subscription.